Student Conduct Policies and Procedures

 The accused student may elect not to appear before the student conduct entity.
 Should the accused elect not to appear, the hearing shall be held in his or her absence.
 The choice of the accused not to appear in person shall not be taken as an admission of responsibility and must be noted without prejudice.
 If the accused student elects to appear in person, he/she may decline to answer questions posed by the student conduct entity.
 A

 student who fails to appear for the hearing waives their right to an appeal.

 The accused student shall be entitled to receive a written decision of the student conduct entity in an expeditious manner at the conclusion of the hearing and the outcome as permitted or required by law.

 The accused student shall be notified of the right to appeal the original decision of the student conduct entity.
 Unless stipulated to the contrary by the University, students who appeal a hearing decision will have that decision held in abeyance until a formal appeal decision has been reached.
 Generally, a student who was Interim Suspended prior to the hearing decision being made will remain on Interim Suspension status until completion of the appeal.

-When the University determines that the reporting party or victim of an incident is permitted or required by law to be apprised of the outcome of a student conduct hearing, the reporting party or victim will be so notified.
-In such instances the reporting party or victim also has the right to appeal the decision.
+When the University determines that the presenting party or victim of an incident is permitted or required by law to be apprised of the outcome of a student conduct hearing, the presenting party or victim will be so notified.
+In such instances the presenting party or victim also has the right to appeal the decision.

 If an accused student withdraws from the University before a hearing, the University may defer the hearing and re-entry would not be allowed until the process is concluded.
 The University may also choose to make a decision in the matter.